JungVictor/MDDLib/README.md

 # MDDLib
 MDDLib is distributed under MIT License.
-Copyright (c) 2021, Université Nice Sophia Antipolis.
+Copyright (c) 2021, Victor JUNG, Jean-Charles RÉGIN & Steve MALALEL.
 ## What is MDDLib
 MDDLib is a library to create and manipulate Multi-valud Decision Diagrams, written in Java.
 MDDLib is designed to be able to run without a garbage collector : `-XX:+UnlockExperimentalVMOptions -XX:+UseEpsilonGC` in JVM Options.